Your biggest carb questions—answered

 I keep hearing about “good” carbs and “bad” carbs.
 What’s the difference?

 They’re definitely not scientific terms!
 But when people say “good” carbohydrates, they usually mean complex carbs, ones that are closer to their natural state.
 Vegetables, fruits, and beans are some obvious examples, but whole-grain bread, whole- grain pasta, and brown rice also count.
 These carbs are full of fill-you-up fiber as well as their original vitamins, minerals, and other nutrients.

 When people refer to “bad” carbs, on the other hand, they’re typically talking about refined carbs.
-These include white bread, pasta, and rice as well as pastries, many sugary cereals, and other foods that have been highly processed, which eliminates the fiber and whatever other nutrients they may have once had.
+These include white bread, pasta, and rice as well as pastries, many sugary cereals, and other foods that have been highly processed, which eliminates the fiber and some other nutrients.

 Another reason it’s smart to opt for whole grains: There’s a very good chance you’re not getting enough of the fiber that they deliver.
 “About 90 percent of American adults are missing the mark,” says Nicola McKeown, PhD, a nutritional epidemiologist at the Jean Mayer USDA Human Nutrition Research Center on Aging at Tufts University.
 It’s recommended that we get about 25 to 30 grams of fiber daily, but most people are currently taking in closer to 15 grams.
 Eat up, folks!